laurent-martin/ets-to-homeassistant/README.md

 ## Internal logic

-The script takes the exported file from ETS with extension: `knxproj`.
+The tool takes the exported file from ETS with extension: `knxproj`.
-This file is a zip with several XML files in it.
+The project file is a zip with several XML files in it.
-The script parses the first project file found.
+The tool parses the first project file found.
 It extracts group address information, as well as Building information.
 Make sure that the project file is not password protected.

 Once the project file has been parsed, an object of type: `ConfigurationImporter` is created.
-Then, The custom method is called.
+Then, the custom method is called.

 The property `data` of the object contains the project data and is structured like this: